lae/ansible-role-netbox/README.md

 ansible-playbook -i your.server.fqdn, /etc/ansible/roles/lae.netbox/examples/playbook_single_host_deploy.yml -K
 ```

-Modify accordingly.
+This will deploy NetBox and PostgreSQL on `your.server.fqdn`; once complete it
+should be accessible on port 80.
+Modify if needed.
 Read below for more insight.

 Prerequisites
 -------------